1849 Grand National: Leading contenders

 The Curate had been a long time pre race favourite in the betting rooms of Manchester where most pre race wagers were struck, having been beaten by just half a length in the previous year's race.
-With Tom Olliver's defection to the favourite it was Horatio Powell who took the ride in what proved to be his last of seven rides in the race, including one regarded as unofficial, being sent off at 7/1.
-Powell was one of those caught out in the false start and, in desperately trying to make back the lost ground, blundered and fell at the second fence, the vet having to be summoned to end the horse's pain when he was found to be badly injured.
+With Tom Olliver's defection to the favourite it was Horatio Powell who took the ride in what proved to be his last of eleven rides in the race, including one regarded as unofficial, being sent off at 7/1.
+Powell had moved the horse into second place behind the runaway leader when stumbling over the third fence after the sunken lane on the second circuit and suffering a fatal fall. the vet having to be summoned to end the horse's pain when he was found to be badly injured.

-The Knight of Gwynne found popularity on the day of the race from those spectators with military affiliations as the horse was to be ridden by his owner Captain D'Arcy who was one of nine riders making his debut in the race.
-The Captain himself placed sizable bets on his mount winning, being sent off at 8/1.
-It is unclear whether the horse managed to get away among those in the false start but at the start of the second circuit he had moved through the field to take position behind the eventual winner.
-However, his rider found that his horse had little to offer upon turning for home and resorted to shouting ahead to his rival to take a pull, meaning to deliberately slow his horse in order to allow The Knight of Gwynne to pass and win the race.
-The Captain's first offer was £1,000 to his rival, though, as his desperation to win increased, so did his offer, to £4,000 before the winner passed the post three lengths clear.
-With no official governing body in place for the sport at the time D'Arcy had technically broken no rules in offering financial inducements to another rider and the only action that could be taken would have been for Lord Sefton to ban him from competing or entering horses at Aintree again.
-History does not record if Sefton took this action but D'Arcy never again competed or entered horses at Liverpool.
+The Knight of Gwynne found popularity on the day of the race from those spectators with military affiliations as the horse was to be ridden by his owner, Captain Thomas D'Arcy, who was one of seven riders making his debut in the race.
+The Captain himself is believed to have placed sizable bets on his mount winning, being sent off at 8/1.
+It's unclear whether the horse managed to get away among those in the false start but at the start of the second circuit he had moved through the field to take position behind the eventual winner.
+A legend grew, and has been repeated in several later publications, that D'Arcy began shouting inducements to Cunningham as they raced up the final straight.
+However, given the noise in the stands, and the distance between the first, second and third riders in the closing stages, and the fact such a noteworthy story went completely unreported by the contemporary press, the story is more likely an urban legend born out of gossip generated after D'Arcy was disgraced and found guilty of betting fraud in 1851.
+His death in 1852 preventing any opportunity for him to ever debunk the tale.

 Proceed was another mount of an owner and military Captain, William Peel who was taking his fifth ride in the race and had been thought to have had a share in the ownership of the previous year's winner of the race.
 Like D'Arcy, Peel gained great support from those in military circles and was also sent off at 8/1.
-Peel was among those who were part of the false start and was well placed behind the leader at the end of the first circuit but the second time round took its toll and the tired horse fell when beaten in the latter stages of the race.
+Optimism was increased due to modifications made to the Sunken Lane where Peel and his mount had refused when previously racing at Aintree the previous Autumn.
+They were among those who were part of the false start and were well placed behind the leader at the Sunken Lane where Proceed repeated his action of a few months earlier and again refused.
+After several attempts to spur his mount, Peel had no choice but to turn around and return to the nearby stables.